 Teacher and Student Teams

-• Investigate a research question of your own design during the school year, and
+- Investigate a research question of their own design over a three-month period.

-• Attend the annual Vermont EPSCoR Student Research Symposium and present research findings together with undergraduates, graduate students, and faculty in the spring of 2018.
+- Attend a virtual Vermont EPSCoR Student Research Symposium and present research findings at the conclusion of the program (September 21, 2021).

 What type of research will we do?

-Participants will commit to be involved in the project for one year (June - April), spending ~3 hours per week on project-related data collection and analysis.
-Each team is trained in the necessary skills and content during the Training Week.
-Teams will participate in the BREE research program remotely from their schools from July through April.
-Participants will complete an individual research project and present their results at the Vermont EPSCoR Student Research Symposium in the spring.
-The training week and symposium are required elements of participation.
+Participants will commit to be involved in the project for three months (June - September), spending ~3 hours per week on project-related data collection and analysis.
+Each team is trained in the necessary skills and content during the virtual training event.
+Teams will participate in the BREE research program remotely from their schools from June through September, with regular check-ins with CWDD staff scientists throughout.
+Participants will complete an individual research project and present their results at a virtual Vermont EPSCoR Student Research Symposium in September.
+The training event and symposium are required elements of participation.
 Teams are welcome, and encouraged, to continue to participate in subsequent years if they choose.